gwankyun/CMake/Help/guide/tutorial/CMake Language Fundamentals.rst

-In addition to conditionals CMake provides two loop structures, :command:`while`, which follows the same rules as :command:`if` for checking a loop variable, and the more useful :command:`foreach`, which iterates over lists of strings and was demonstrated in the `Background`_ section.
+In addition to conditionals CMake provides two loop structures, :command:`while`, which follows the same rules as :command:`if` for checking a loop variable, and the more useful :command:`foreach`, which iterates over lists of strings and was demonstrated in the `背景`_ section.

 For this exercise, we're going to use loops and conditionals to solve some simple problems.
 We'll be using the aforementioned ``ARGN`` variable from